dragonflydb/documentation/docs/command-reference/acl/setuser.md

 - [Command Rules](#command-rules) that define command permissions.
 - [User Management Rules](#user-management-rules) that define the user state.

-This is a list of all the supported Dragonfly rules:

 ### Command Rules

 - `+@<category>`: Adds all the commands in the specified category to the list of commands the user is able to execute.
 For example, `+@string` adds all the string commands.